DeepExtremes/minicube-generation/minicube-generation/README.md

 and the third one the aws secret access key to access the `deepextremes` bucket holding auxiliary data.
 The minicubes are written to the `deepextremes-minicubes` bucket on AWS.

+In `04-pinger`, there is script `pinger.py` that will print an output line every ten minutes.
+Run if needed.